isomerpages/nlb-mobile-guide/spotlight/wellbeing/lookingtorecruit.md

 <i>Jeanne C. Meister, Kevin J. Mulcahy</i><br/>
 <a href="http://eresources.nlb.gov.sg/ereads/proxy?id=E0AA45B7-A88F-49C2-9CAE-51E8AF0CA3AC"><img src="/images/FS-3-The-future-workplace-experience.jpg" style="width:300px; text-align:left;"></a><br/>
 E book only.
 McGraw-Hill, 2016.<br/>
 The workplace faces disruption constantly.
 For companies to succeed, the writers have devised 10 rules to optimise the workplace to becoming an enjoyable environment.
-These rules show how organisations respond to disruptions and shifting business goals, and the writer also envisions a future workplace experience to examine what we take for granted about work and explore the new emerging rules of work.<br/>
+These rules show how organisations respond to disruptions and shifting business goals, and the writer also envisions a future workplace experience to examine what we take for granted about work, and explore the new emerging rules of work.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=E0AA45B7-A88F-49C2-9CAE-51E8AF0CA3AC">with the app</a> &#128241; or <a href="https://nlb.overdrive.com/media/E0AA45B7-A88F-49C2-9CAE-51E8AF0CA3AC">online</a> &#128187;. <br/>

 <h5>Social Media Recruitment (Summary)</h5>
 <i>Andy Headworth</i><br/>
 <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=CE3414FD-C6AE-41D4-AEE7-1A750FA3CA7B"><img src="/images/FS-3-Social-media-recruitment.jpg" style="width:300px; text-align:left;"></a><br/>
 E book only.
 Kogan Page, 2015.<br/>
-In this summary of the book, the writer suggests practical tips to recruiters of small and midsize firms to use social media effectively as part of the recruitment practices.
-Steps include building an internal business case to planning a recruitment strategy and tailoring online activities to meet specific needs, as well as creating a social media toolbox to manage the various platforms.<br/>
+In this summary of the book, the writer suggests practical tips to recruiters of small and midsize firms to use social media effectively as part of recruitment practices.
+Steps include building an internal business case, planning a recruitment strategy and tailoring online activities to meet specific needs, as well as creating a social media toolbox to manage the various platforms.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=CE3414FD-C6AE-41D4-AEE7-1A750FA3CA7B">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/CE3414FD-C6AE-41D4-AEE7-1A750FA3CA7B">online</a>&#128187;. <br/>

 <h5>HR Analytics and Innovations in Workforce Planning</h5>
 <i>Tony Miller</i><br/>
 <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=8D40CBFC-80FC-4EB4-B91F-75EB7FEDBA7C"><img src="/images/FS-3-HR-analytics-and-innovations.jpg" style="width:300px; text-align:left;"></a><br/>
 Ebook only.
 Business Expert Press, 2016.<br/>
 Manpower planning is required for a company to succeed and recruiting the best talent is often the first step.
 This book details a nine-step process to the writer’s New Workforce Planning approach to create value through human resource.
-For example, one of the first few steps of hiring always includes interviews, thus the writer includes ways of structuring prewritten questions that can be easily scored to improve its effectiveness.
+For example, one of the first few steps of hiring always includes interviews, and the writer includes ways of structuring prewritten questions that can be easily scored to improve its effectiveness.
 Learn his process with supporting examples.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=8D40CBFC-80FC-4EB4-B91F-75EB7FEDBA7C">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/8D40CBFC-80FC-4EB4-B91F-75EB7FEDBA7C">online</a>&#128187;. <br/>

 <h5>Evidence-Based Recruiting</h5>